Anfaal25/Weather-Fashion-Alert/README.md

 # Weather && Fashion Alert

 The Weather Update Service is a simple Python script that provides regular weather updates for a specific city.
 It utilizes the OpenWeatherMap API to fetch weather data and sends notifications via email.
+It also provides the weather to OpenAI and utilizes a prompt to give the user a message that advices them on the attire for the day outside.
+I came up with this idea to streamline the beginning of my workdays and lose less time on deciding how well I should prepare for the elements.

 ## Prerequisites